 There’s a Scientific Reason You Can’t Stay Awake in Boring Meetings—Here’s Why

-MR. Nattanon Kanchak/ShutterstockYou’re in a long meeting and someone is droning on about who-knows-what, and your eyelids start to get heavy.
-Maybe you stayed up too late the night before binge-watching Netflix or just maybe the topic is dreadfully dull.
-That alone will bring on the z’s, according to a new study.
+You’re in a long Zoom meeting and someone is going on and on about who-knows-what, and your eyelids start to get heavy.
+You’re fighting the urge to yawn.
+Perhaps you stayed up too late the night before watching TV or just maybe the topic isn’t all that exciting.
+That alone will make you drowsy, according to research.

 Sometimes, caffeine isn’t what we should be turning to at all.
-Dr. Jennifer Stagg says, “Instead of jumping to caffeine, low sugar-electrolyte formulas are my go-to for an energy boost, and staying optimally hydrated is important for energy, so making sure you spread your water intake throughout the day is ideal.”
+Naturopathic physician Jennifer Stagg says, “Instead of jumping to caffeine, low sugar-electrolyte formulas are my go-to for an energy boost, and staying optimally hydrated is important for energy, so making sure you spread your water intake throughout the day is ideal.”